Nazanin-hub/Belly_Button_Biodiversity/README.md

  - Create a Horizontal Bar Chart that displays the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.

- - create a bubble chart that displays the
+ - create a bubble chart that displays each sample.

  - create a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

+ ## Resources

+ - Data Source: Belly button samples data
+ - Software: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 3.3.7, D3, Plotly 4.11

+ ## Deployment